The time is swiftly approaching for the demolition and reconstruction of the Community Park buildings, which are home to Poway Senior Center.

 The buildings were, for the most part, built through the labor and funding of volunteers, community members and the generosity and funding by the Weingart Foundation.

-While we understand and support the City Council's decision to demolish and reconstruct the existing buildings, we are deeply disappointed in the Poway City Council's decision to support the City Manager's recommendation to construct a building too small to meet the Poway Community's current needs, with the remote possibility of future expansion.
+While we understand and support the City Council's decision to demolish and reconstruct the existing buildings, and build the new Mickey Cafagna Community Center, we are deeply disappointed in the Poway City Council's decision to support the City Manager's recommendation to construct a building too small to meet the Poway Community's current needs, with the remote possibility of future expansion.

 At the January 2018 Council meeting that determined the building size, the community filled the Council Chambers, and the voice was united to express their support to construct a building that would sustain the current needs of the Senior Center and City recreation programming.